MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 **Can I create multiple models for leads/opportunities?​**<br>
 No. In this release, you cannot create multiple models.
 You can create only one model for all leads and one model for all opportunities.

-**What is the minimum data required to create a lead/opportunity score model?​**<br>
-A minimum of 40 qualified and 40 disqualified leads are required to build a lead score model.

-A minimum of 40 won and 40 lost opportunities are required to build an opportunity scoring model.​

 **What is the difference between score and grade?​**<br>
 The score is generated by the machine learning model. <br>